 The word “leprechaun” actually means “small body.”
 Many times people talk about leprechauns being the size of fairies.
 But, some people say leprechauns can be up to 2 feet tall.

 It is said that leprechauns earn a gold coin on their birthday each year.
 Because they live to be very, very, old, they store all their gold in big pots that they keep hidden.

 It’s actually pretty clever.
 Leprechauns hide their pot of gold there because it’s nearly impossible for humans to find out exactly where this is.
 This sneaky trick makes sure no one will ever steal their treasure.

 It’s important to note that catching leprechauns is just a fun tradition and leprechauns are not real creatures.
 So, what kids actually find in a leprechaun trap is likely to be whatever they put in there themselves, such as toys or treats.
 The real treasure, of course, is the excitement and joy of participating in the holiday tradition with friends and family.

 What Happens if You Don’t Catch a Leprechaun?

 Leprechauns are super sneaky characters and it’s pretty rare to actually catch one.
 But these easy leprechaun trap ideas should help!

 Usually, kids find a leprechaun letter thanking them for the gold coins, treats, or whatever the kids left the leprechaun.

-Sometimes they leprechaun will even leave a treat, like the rainbow colored Skittles!
+Sometimes the leprechaun will even leave a treat, like rainbow-colored Skittles!